danielczestki/cms-1/readme.md

 Finally, ensure you set your `media_cloud_url` to the endpoint of your cloud storage, this endpoint will be used to server the media files back to the user.

+## media video

+Thin Martian CMS can upload and encode many video filetypes ready for the web, it does this using [Amazon Elastic Transcoder](https://aws.amazon.com/elastictranscoder/).
+To use Elastic Transcoder, you will require a Amazon S3 account, and the `media_disk` setting (in `config/cms/cms.php`) must be set to `s3`.
+Once you have setup your s3 account to work with Thin Martian CMS (above) then no further changes are required, the "video" option should appear as an allowed media type.

 ## Resetting the CMS